lgnbhl/felixl.github.io/_posts/2018-05-09-forecasting.md

 * For updates of recent blog posts, follow me on [Twitter](https://twitter.com/lgnbhl).
 * For reproducing my data analysis, go on my [Github page](https://github.com/lgnbhl/blogposts).
 * Curious about what I can do for your organisation?
-Have a look at the [About page](https://felixluginbuhl.com/about/).
+Have a look at my [Project page](https://felixluginbuhl.com/project/).
 {% endcapture %}

 <div class="notice--info">